asinger/mongrel2j/README.md

   }

   /**
-   * A Connection object manages the connection between your handler and a Mongrel2 server
+   * Manages the connection between your handler and the Mongrel2 server (or servers).
-   * (or servers).
-It can receive raw requests or JSON encoded requests whether from HTTP
+   * It can receive raw requests or JSON encoded requests whether from HTTP or MSG
-   * or MSG request types, and it can send individual responses or batch responses either
+   * request types, and can send individual responses or batch responses either raw
-   * raw or as JSON.
+   * or as JSON.
 It also has a way to encode HTTP responses for simplicity since
    * that'll be fairly common.
    */
   public static final class Connection {

     public static final int MAX_IDENTS = 100;

-    /** One context per jvm; see: http://zguide.zeromq.org/chapter:all#toc10 */
-    private static final Context CTX = ZMQ.context(1);

-    private final byte[] senderId;
     private final String subAddress, pubAddress;
     private final Socket reqs, resp;

+    /** Create a conection that only receives.
-    /** @throws IllegalArgumentException if any param is null or empty */ public Connection(String senderId, String subAddress, String pubAddress) {
+     * @throws IllegalArgumentException if any param is null or empty */ private Connection(final String subAddress, final Context ctx) {
-      this(asciiBytes(senderId), subAddress, pubAddress);
+      this.subAddress = checkNotNullOrEmpty(subAddress, "must specify a subAddress");
+      this.reqs = ctx.socket(ZMQ.PULL);
+      this.reqs.connect(subAddress);
+      this.pubAddress = null;
+      this.resp = null;
     }

     /**
      * Addresses are 0mq format, for example: tcp://127.0.0.1:9998
-     * @throws IllegalArgumentException if any param is null or empty */ private Connection(byte [] senderId, String subAddress, String pubAddress) {
+     * @throws IllegalArgumentException if any param is null or empty */ private Connection(String subAddress, String pubAddress, Context ctx) {
-      this.senderId = checkNotNullOrEmpty(senderId, "must specify a senderId");
       this.subAddress = checkNotNullOrEmpty(subAddress, "must specify a subAddress");
       this.pubAddress = checkNotNullOrEmpty(pubAddress, "must specify a pubAddress");
-      this.reqs = CTX.socket(ZMQ.PULL);
+      this.reqs = ctx.socket(ZMQ.PULL);
-      reqs.connect(subAddress);
+      this.reqs.connect(subAddress);
-      this.resp = CTX.socket(ZMQ.PUB);
+      this.resp = ctx.socket(ZMQ.PUB);
-      resp.setIdentity(senderId);
-      resp.connect(pubAddress);
+      this.resp.connect(pubAddress);
     }

-    /**
-     * @return created mongrel2 Request from 0mq.
+    /** @return new immutable mongrel2 Request */
-     */
     public Request recv() { return Request.parse(reqs.recv(0), false); }

     /**